MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-files-server.md

 ms.subservice: azure-devops-repos-tfvc
 ---

-# Add files to Team Foundation Version Control
+# Add files to the version control server

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019](../../includes/version-vs-gt-eq-2019.md)]

 Adding files to version control is often automatic when you use Visual Studio **Solution Explorer** and your project is under version control.
-However, in some cases, you have to take some extra steps to add files and projects to version control.
+However, in some cases, you have to take extra steps to add files and projects to version control.

 ## Prerequisite